Puerto Rico, Discover a Magnificent and Unique Island

 Total area: 9,104 sq km (3,515 sq mi)

-My name is Magaly Rivera and proud to be Puerto Rican.
+My name is Magaly Rivera and I'm proud to be Puerto Rican.
 I invite you to take some time to explore the tropical island of Puerto Rico, where you can find local exotic hideaways, miles of white sandy beaches, mountains and valleys, and many other natural wonders.
 In addition to the natural splendors you will find yourself surrounded by 500 years of history; and warm and friendly people.

 Within these pages you can find a wide scope of information pertaining to the island, its culture and people, and every detail that makes Puerto Rico, a magnificent and unique island.
+Can't find something?
+Send me a note.

 Did You Know?